Karmukilkar/Automatic-numberplate-detection-using-yolov8-and-easy-ocr./README.md

 - Grayscale conversion
 - Applying clahe to increase the contrast of the image
 - Median blur to handle the noise in the image
-- binarization to convert the image into black and white
+- Adaptive thresholding to convert the image into black and white

 ```python
 gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)